CodeQueen-AI/Python-Coding-Journey/README.md

 🔹 Memory Space Sharing : Multiple variables using the same memory location

-🔹A way to access binary data directly without copying it
+🔹 Modules : A way to access binary data directly without copying it

+🔹 FUnctions : A function in Python is a reusable block of code that performs a specific task when called